 Be positive.
 Have a great attitude and use lots of positive words.
 Remember that failure is OK-we all do things incorrectly when learning a new skill-and should be met with encouragement and "Try again!"
 Please refrain from any critical or negative comments about riders, horses, instructors or volunteers, especially in the presence of riders.
-Please bring concerns directly to instructors or the Executive Director.
+Please bring concerns directly to instructors or Samantha (operations Manager)

 Be attentive.
 Use safe practices all the time.
-Inattention and over confidence cause accidents to happen.
+Inattention and overconfidence cause accidents to happen.
 A relaxed, attentive, and confident volunteer helps a rider be relaxed, attentive and confident, too.